Whitey Ford Dead, Legendary New York Yankees Pitcher Dies At Age 91

 He Went On To Become A Yankees Legend

-Save for a brief stint serving in the Korean War between 1951-1952, Ford would spend the entirety of his career with the Yankees.
-He played alongside such team legends as Mickey Mantle, Billy Martin, Roger Maris, and others, and played on six World Series-winning teams.
-He would make ten appearances in the All-Star Game; win they Cy Young Award and World Series MVP, both in 1961; and go on to eventually have his uniform Number 16 retired.
+Save for a brief stint serving in the Korean War between 1951-1952, Ford spent the entirety of his career with the Yankees.
+He played alongside team legends such as Mickey Mantle, Billy Martin, Roger Maris, and others, and played on six World Series-winning teams.
+He made ten appearances in the All-Star Game; won the Cy Young Award and World Series MVP, both in 1961; and eventually had his uniform, Number 16, retired.

-By 1966 Ford was in declining health, and in 1967 he made just one start before hanging up his cleats for good.
+By 1966 Ford’s health was in decline, and in 1967 he made just one start before hanging up his cleats for good.

 He was inducted into the Baseball Hall of Fame in 1974.

-Also by the end of his career, Ford had taken to cheating.
+By the end of his career, Ford had taken to cheating.
 After his retirement, he admitted that he sometimes doctored the ball with mud, or used his wedding ring to cut it.

 “I didn’t begin cheating until late in my career, when I needed something to help me survive.
 I didn’t cheat when I won the twenty-five games in 1961.
 I don’t want anybody to get any ideas and take my Cy Young Award away.
 And I didn’t cheat in 1963 when I won twenty-four games.
 Well, maybe a little,” he admitted in his autobiography.